Skip to content

 ERROR (recoveryExecutor-10-thread-3-processing-solr2:8983_solr biblio9_shard1_replica_n1 biblio9 shard1 core_node3) [c:biblio9 s:shard1 r:core_node3 x:biblio9_shard1_replica_n1] o.a.s.c.RecoveryStrategy Failed to connect leader http://solr1:8983/solr on recovery, try again

-If a replica won't come online, it could be a stuck leader.
+If a replica doesn't come online and there is no indication that is recovering in the logs, it could be a stuck leader.
 In which case changing who is leading that collection's replicas can allow the downed replica to come back online.
 In extreme cases where the replica just refuses to come back online, remove the replica and then re-add it (manually via Solr API calls using curl).
 This last case might be due to a split brain, so unless we are certain that isn't the case (i.e. we know no Solr updates have occurred), starting a reimport is probably a good idea.

 We can try to change a leader by forcing an election (via Solr API call).
 Or if we stop the node, it'll lose leader status.